Marius-450/anisha/README.md

 The idea is to animate shapes in a displayio environment, as if it was neopixel stripes.
 It permits to emulate as many strips you want and test animations without physically having to plug anything else.
 It can also of course be used to add some life in your programs, like a sparkling frame for a clock or a waiting animation during a request / reload ...
 All the shapes are displayio tilegrids and can be moved, hidden, etc. You just have to add it to a group to display it.

+## Credits

+The base code for many shapes comes from adafruit_display_shapes https://github.com/adafruit/Adafruit_CircuitPython_Display_Shapes , except for the ellipse that was adapted from adafruit_circuitpython_turtle lib https://github.com/adafruit/Adafruit_CircuitPython_turtle .
+I also shamelessly copied some code from pypixelbuf lib https://github.com/adafruit/Adafruit_CircuitPython_Pypixelbuf

+Thanks to Adafruit for making this possible.

 ## Methods

 You can setup a new animation or animate the shape directly from your code without using led_animation :